 Next Volunteer Training: TBD

 Our parties are great, with fantastic food and fellowship.
-Throwing a party in recognition of the wonderful work you are doing is, we believe, the least we can do.
+Throwing a party in recognition of the work our wonderful volunteers are doing is, we believe, the least we can do.

 Once a year, our board of directors sponsors a Low Country Boil for our faithful volunteers to let them know how much they are appreciated and to thank them for their many years of outstanding service to the International Seafarers' Center and our seafaring friends.